 You also run the risk of facing compliance risks and IRS audits, which no small business owner wants to encounter.
 A full-service payroll company takes on the hard work for you and completes your payroll process efficiently and accurately.

-And again, Homebase takes the ease of payroll processing to the next level by submitting your payroll reports for you automatically to your payroll provider.
-And you can rest assured that the information will be accurate and free of errors.
+And again, Homebase takes the ease of payroll processing to the next level by doing it all for you.
+We automate your payroll process, so you can pay your team in a matter of clicks.

 Even if you do decide to take the payroll journey on your own, Homebase is here to assist you.
 When you sign up, you receive full access to human resource experts who offer live advice, training, templates, and policy reviews for any questions you may have surrounding small business HR.